Browse by Medical Category

 If these initial tests show that a patient is at risk, physicians might schedule further testing.
 Additional tests include:

-Specialists also perform cardiac catheterization with coronary angiography.
+Specialists also perform cardiac catheterization.
 This test examines possible coronary artery blockages and provides valuable information about pressures within the heart.
 If a coronary artery blockage is identified, treatment with a coronary stent (a tube that holds the artery open) can be performed at the same time.

 Since February of 2007, the Elizabeth Anne and Karen Barlow Corrigan Women’s Heart Health Program has addressed heart disease in women.
 This unique program has a close relationship with the American Heart Association’s Go Red for Women campaign, an initiative that encourages awareness and action among women in the fight against heart disease.